sbaeumlisberger/VirtualizingWrapPanel/src/VirtualizingWrapPanel/docfx/docs/getting-started.md

 ### More Information / Help

-To get more information checkout the [Issues page](https://github.com/sbaeumlisberger/VirtualizingWrapPanel/issues) and feel free to open a new issue.
+To get more information checkout the [API Reference](https://sbaeumlisberger.github.io/VirtualizingWrapPanel/api/WpfToolkit.Controls.html).
+If you need help or want to report an problem, please visit the [Issues page](https://github.com/sbaeumlisberger/VirtualizingWrapPanel/issues).